-4.4.
-Relationship between the waterline elevation and the absolute intertidal elevation It should be emphasised that the elevations determined by this method are those of the waterline relative to the tidal water level.
-This is not the same as the absolute elevation that might be surveyed by LiDAR or other survey methods.
-However, the purpose of beach transects and surveys themselves should be considered before a discussion of relative accuracies of one method against another.
+of relative accuracies of one method against another.
 The purpose of many beach transect monitoring campaigns is to determine to what position the combination of waves and tides might reach, damage sea defences and potentially overtop beaches and sea walls.
 Conventional surveys are carried out to absolute elevation datums, then tidal elevations can be combined with models of wave setup and runup to estimate how high up the beach the water would reach under various conditions.
 Waterline methods potentially supply this information directly, without the need for the modelling step, so absolute accuracy of the waterline derived elevations relative to a survey may be less important than the long term stability of the technique.

-Figure 19a shows the elevations determined by the Temporal Waterline method cropped to the areas covered by the October 2006 LiDAR survey.
-Figure 19b shows the LiDAR survey itself.
-The general shape, location and elevations of the coastline and sandbanks detected by the waterline method are in mostly in good agreement with the LiDAR survey.
-There is an area of particularly poor results to the southwest of the study area in Figure 19a where the radar method overestimates bed elevation by in excess of 5 m in places.
+Fig. 19a shows the elevations determined by the Temporal Waterline method cropped to the areas covered by the October 2006 LiDAR survey.
+Fig. 19b shows the LiDAR survey itself.
+The general shape, location and elevations of the coastline and sandbanks detected by the waterline method are mostly in good agreement with the LiDAR survey.
+There is an area of particularly poor results to the southwest of the study area in Fig. 19a where the radar method overestimates bed elevation by an excess of 5 m in places.
 These areas were therefore removed in order to prevent contamination of further analysis.
-A combination of the shadowing effect of the sandbanks at mid-to low tide and the increasing lack of sea clutter at locations further into the sheltered estuary is thought to be the cause of the concentrated area of poor results.
+A combination of the shadowing effect of the sandbanks at mid- to low tide and the increasing lack of sea clutter at locations further into the sheltered estuary is thought to be the cause of the concentrated area of poor results.
 It is, however, significant that the present processing and filtering techniques do not remove these poor elevations and the pixel records in these areas often have seemingly valid matches with a given tidal elevation.
 Identifying the reason for this and addressing the issue is a priority for future work.

-In order to quantify the differences between the LiDAR and radar elevation plots, the LiDAR values at each point were subtracted from the radar derived values.
-Figure 20 shows these residuals.
-The majority of the radar-derived elevations lie within ± 1 m of the corresponding LiDAR elevations, with the overall pattern indicating that the waterline derived elevations are slightly higher than the survey elevations.
+In order to quantify the differences between the LiDAR and radar elevation plots, the LiDAR values at each point were subtracted from the radar-derived values.
+Fig. 20 shows these residuals.
+The majority of the radar-derived elevations lie within $\pm 1$ m of the corresponding LiDAR elevations, with the overall pattern indicating that the waterline-derived elevations are slightly higher than the survey elevations.
 Intuitively this might be expected due to contributions from wave setup and runup.
-However, the steeper beachfaces within 2 km of the island show surprisingly good agreement with the LiDAR survey, which may indicate that the wave runup and setup may not be the only factors involved in the differences.
+However, the steeper beachfaces within 2 km of the island show surprisingly good agreement with the LiDAR survey,